Evidence Synthesis Ireland

 Providing evidence for practice and policy

-The methodological expertise in the group includes evidence synthesis across qualitative, quantitative, mixed methods and meta-analysis, randomised controlled trials, trial methodology, core outcome set development and outcome reporting, prioritisation, psychology, behaviour science, behaviour change, implementation science, open science, information searching, communication and dissemination.
+The methodological expertise in the group included evidence synthesis across qualitative, quantitative, mixed methods and meta-analysis, randomised controlled trials, trial methodology, core outcome set development and outcome reporting, prioritisation, psychology, behaviour science, behaviour change, implementation science, open science, information searching, communication and dissemination.

 This work was made possible by support from our funders: the Health Research Board and the Health and Social Care, Research and Development (HSC R&D) Division of the Public Health Agency in Northern Ireland.

-In August, Evidence Synthesis Ireland was asked by the Health Research Board to provide urgent evidence support to the Department of Health’s Expert Advisory Group on Rapid Testing for COVID-19.
+In August 2021, Evidence Synthesis Ireland was asked by the Health Research Board to provide urgent evidence support to the Department of Health’s Expert Advisory Group on Rapid Testing for COVID-19.

 • What are the perceived impacts of onward transmission associated with common activities

-Prof Jon Deeks and Dr Jac Dinnes of the University of Birmingham will provide consultancy to the Rapid Testing Expert Advisory Group on rapid testing and in particular diagnostic test accuracy, as well as mentoring three ESI Fellows.
-Working with Royal College of Physicians of Ireland leads, we recruited and placed 2 experienced Specialist Registrars in Infectious Diseases and 1 in Microbiology.
+Prof Jon Deeks and Dr Jac Dinnes of the University of Birmingham were available to provide consultancy to the Rapid Testing Expert Advisory Group in diagnostic test accuracy, and mentored three ESI Fellows.
+Working with Royal College of Physicians of Ireland leads, we placed 6 Specialist Registrars as ESI Fellows on reviews.
+These ESI Fellows were at the coal-face of evolving evidence and fed that into the Expert Group, and contributed their clinical expertise to an evidence base that has informed practices internationally, including that of the WHO and Canadian government.

-• A Cochrane diagnostic test accuracy review on rapid, point‐of‐care antigen and molecular‐based tests for diagnosis of SARS‐CoV‐2 infection
+• Cochrane diagnostic test accuracy review on rapid, point‐of‐care antigen and molecular‐based tests for diagnosis of SARS‐CoV‐2 infection

-1. What is the effectiveness of different COVID-19 rapid testing strategies and different testing frequencies at detecting infectiousness or reducing transmission?
+• What is the effectiveness of different COVID-19 rapid testing strategies and different testing frequencies at detecting infectiousness or reducing transmission?

-2. What is the risk of COVID-19 transmission associated with different activities or settings and what factors contribute to risk and, what are the consequences of onward transmission
+• What is the risk of COVID-19 transmission associated with different activities or settings and what factors contribute to risk and, what are the consequences of onward transmission

-3. Effectiveness of training and preparedness on successful implementation of rapid testing programmes.
+• Effectiveness of training and preparedness on successful implementation of rapid testing programmes.

 Cochrane Ireland is a co-convenor of the Cochrane Rapid Reviews Methods Group.
 Read more here

-Burke et al, COVID-19 Emergency Evidence Response Service: report from Ireland (Dec 2020).
+COVID-19 Emergency Evidence Response Service: report from Ireland (Burke et al, Dec 2020).
 Read here

-In: Collaborating in response to COVID-19: editorial and methods initiatives across Cochrane Click here for the full report
+Collaborating in response to COVID-19: editorial and methods initiatives across Cochrane Click here for the full report

-Biesty et al 2020, Process paper in Systematic Reviews (Nov 2020)
+A QuESt for speed: rapid qualitative evidence syntheses as a response to the COVID-19 pandemicBiesty et al 2020, Process paper in Systematic Reviews (Nov 2020)

-Haddaway…Keenan et al, Journal of Clinical Epidemiology (July 2020)
+Open synthesis and the coronavirus pandemic in 2020.
+Haddaway et al, Journal of Clinical Epidemiology (July 2020)

-Houghton et al 2020, Cochrane qualitative rapid review (21 April 2020)
+Houghton et al 2020, Cochrane qualitative rapid review (April 2020).

 Series of rapid reviews on PPE for the Centre for Evidence Based Medicine in Oxford

-Curran et al, Transmission characteristics of SARS-CoV-2 variants of concern (collaboration with ESI Fellow) March 2021
+Transmission characteristics of SARS-CoV-2 variants of concern (Curran et al, collaboration with ESI Fellow) March 2021

 • This review adds evidence for 1 of 7 new key clinical questions in the WHO’s COVID-19 Clinical Management interim guidance intended for clinicians caring for COVID-19 patients during all phases of their disease (https://www.who.int/publications/i/item/clinical-management-of-covid-19)